Emergent representations in networks trained with the Forward-Forward algorithm: Methods

-The \textbf{FF} architecture, while designed to be optimized using the Forward-Forward algorithm, can be trained seamlessly with Backpropagation, without any major modification.
-Indeed, keeping the definition of positive and negative data introduced in the previous section, one could simply use Backpropagation to optimize the same goodness-based loss from the Forward-Forward algorithm. \\In detail, positive and negative data are fed through the network during the forward step, and the goodness function on the internal representations is evaluated.
-The backward pass is then executed, optimizing parameters to achieve the same objective as the Forward-Forward model.
-It is worth pointing out that, in this case, the goodness is maximized globally instead of layer-by-layer, i.e. locally.
-To maintain similarity with the setup of the \textbf{FF}, the same training configuration and parameters are utilized.
+The architecture of the \textbf{FF} model, while designed to be optimised using the Forward-Forward algorithm, can be trained seamlessly with Backprop on the same goodness maximisation/minimisation objective.
+Indeed, keeping the definition of positive and negative data introduced for \textbf{FF}, one could simply use Backprop to optimise the goodness-based loss from the Forward-Forward algorithm. \\In detail, positive and negative data are fed to the network during the forward step, and the overall goodness of the internal representation is evaluated.
+The backward pass is then executed, and parameters are optimised to achieve the same goal as the \textbf{FF} model.
+It is worth pointing out that, in this case, the goodness is maximised globally instead of layer-by-layer (\idestsk, locally).